datavized/code-style/readme.md

-[max-depth](https://eslint.org/docs/rules/max-depth)||enforce a maximum depth that blocks can be nested [max-len](https://eslint.org/docs/rules/max-len)||enforce a maximum line length [max-lines](https://eslint.org/docs/rules/max-lines)||enforce a maximum number of lines per file [max-nested-callbacks](https://eslint.org/docs/rules/max-nested-callbacks)||enforce a maximum depth that callbacks can be nested
+[max-depth](https://eslint.org/docs/rules/max-depth)||enforce a maximum depth that blocks can be nested [max-len](https://eslint.org/docs/rules/max-len)||enforce a maximum line length [max-lines](https://eslint.org/docs/rules/max-lines)||enforce a maximum number of lines per file [max-lines-per-function](https://eslint.org/docs/rules/max-lines-per-function)||enforce a maximum number of line of code in a function
+[max-nested-callbacks](https://eslint.org/docs/rules/max-nested-callbacks)||enforce a maximum depth that callbacks can be nested
 [max-params](https://eslint.org/docs/rules/max-params)|5|enforce a maximum number of parameters in function definitions [max-statements](https://eslint.org/docs/rules/max-statements)||enforce a maximum number of statements allowed in function blocks